VeoliaUKI/veolia-uki-iot-pki/README.md

 With the `openssl req -new` command we create a private key and a Certificate Signing Request (CSR) for the root CA. The configuration is taken from the `[req]` section of the root CA configuration file.

 ### Create Root CA Certificate
+Execute the following command to create the Root CA certificate.
 ```
 openssl ca -selfsign \
     -config etc/root-ca.conf \